be9/jemal/README.md

 The returned hash is quite big, it contains joint statistics, as well as statistics for each arena.
 Read [jemalloc man page](http://www.unix.com/man-page/freebsd/3/jemalloc/) to be able to understand the figures (look for `stats.*`).

-If you just want human-compatible stats in text form and `STDERR` is okay, you are covered:
+If you just want human-compatible stats in text form and `STDERR` is okay, you are also covered:

 ```ruby
 Jemal.stats_print